 If this bookstore’s imposing white architecture and traditional blue tiles aren’t inviting enough, then the fact that Livraria Bertrand has been crowned the oldest operating bookstore in the world may just pique your interest!

-Having opened its doors in 1732, this grand, elegant store is located in the heart of the city’s Chiado area, and is spread out across the ground floor of a traditional Lisbon townhouse; in fact, it’s also known to be the largest operating bookstore in Portugal.
+Having opened its doors in 1732, this grand, elegant store is located in the heart of the city’s Chiado area.
+It is spread across the ground floor of a traditional Lisbon townhouse; it’s also known to be the largest operating bookstore in Portugal.
 Lose yourself in its deep labyrinth of books, its low archways guiding you from one room to another.

-If you find you need a pick-me-up, there is a café situated towards the back of the store, with chairs spilling out into the cobbled street outside.
-The lunch menu is light yet delicious, offering dishes such as salads, bruschettas, and a range of home-made cakes and pastries.
+If you need a pick-me-up, there is a café towards the back of the store, with chairs spilling out into the cobbled street outside.
+The lunch menu is light yet delicious, offering dishes such as salads, bruschettas, and a range of homemade cakes and pastries.

 In true Lisbon fashion, moving art installations hang from the ceiling, giving the place an otherworldly feel.
 Sip at your coffee from their café underneath the old printing press machine, or climb up the sleek, iron staircase to discover the bookstore from a different perspective.